Understanding the Role of Nature in Promoting Our Mental Health

 Here is your answer:

-“Researchers found that interrupting an attention-demanding task with a digital image of nature for just 40 seconds improved both focus and subsequent performance on the task.”
+“Researchers found that interrupting an attention-demanding task with a digital image of nature for just 40 seconds improved your focus and subsequent performance on the task.”

 - STRESS?
 What’s That?